alexkavanagh-dev/memory-box-media/README.md

 ## Media
 - The image for the MemoryBoxMedia logo and the image of the custom printed DVD next to a VHS tape were taken from the current  MemoryBoxMedia webiste (http://www.memoryboxmedia.net).
-- I used the website, https://imagecolorpicker.com/en, to pull the two colors used in MemoryBoxMedias logo for use as the primary and secondary color of my website.
+- I used the website, https://imagecolorpicker.com/en, to pull the two colors used in MemoryBoxMedias logo for use as the primary and secondary colors of my website.
-- The picture in the about us section of Ennis was taken from clare.ie
+- The picture of Ennis in the about us section was taken from clare.ie
 - The remainder of images used were taken from Unsplash.com
 - The icons used in the footer for the social media links are from Font Awesome.
-- I used the https://ui.dev/amiresponsive website to create the image in this readme displaying how the website looks on different devices.
+- I used the https://ui.dev/amiresponsive website to create the image in this readme showing how the website looks on different devices.

 ## Code
 - The code for the Google map section was adapted from https://www.w3schools.com/graphics/google_maps_intro.asp